Jcabza008/kouiz/README.md

 Now the server and the database should be running.

 ### Start frontend in Dev Mode
-In order for the front end to work properly, you need to go to file `front_end/src/services/KMServerClient.js` and modify line: T
+In order for the front end to work properly, you need to go to file `front_end/src/services/KMServerClient.js` and modify line:

 `const hostAddress = "<ip-address>";`